-In researching who are the top ten highest paid personal trainers in America, one thing became clear very quickly: Highly paid trainers don’t publicize their annual incomes, so we can only guess as to their incomes.
+In researching who are the top ten highest-paid personal trainers in America, one thing became clear very quickly: Highly paid trainers don’t publicize their annual incomes.

 But, among famous and high-priced celebrity trainers, we can, with reasonable accuracy, name the top ten.
-Reading up on the curriculum vitae of the top personal trainers in the U.S. began to reveal a recurring theme.
+Reading up on the curriculum vitae of the top personal trainers in the U.S., we ran into a recurring theme:

 Almost without exception, the most sought after and well-known personal trainers don’t just earn their salaries solely as personal trainers (even though they can demand $300.00 or more per hour).

 Their chief incomes come from being authors of self-help books, spokespersons and motivational speakers, merchandisers of their own products related to health and fitness, and even actors and models.